How to Replace a Single-Pole Light Switch

 Attach a Grounding Pigtail (If Needed)

 If your old switch had no grounding connection, you will need to attach a grounding pigtail to the circuit grounding wires.
 The other end of the pigtail will be connected to the grounding terminal on the switch.

 Grounding pigtails are available as short green-insulated wires designed for this purpose, or you can create your own grounding pigtail by using a short length of bare copper or green insulated wire.
-Connect one end of this grounding pigtail to the circuit wires in the box.
+Connect one end of this grounding pigtail to the grounding circuit wires in the box.
 Usually, this involves removing the wire nut that is joining the circuit grounding wires, then bundling the end of the new pigtail to those wires, and screwing the wire nut back on again.

 Connect the New Switch

 Connecting the new switch is a matter of making three wire connections: the grounding pigtail, and two hot wire connections.
 First, form a clockwise, C-shaped loop in the end of each wire.

 Next, attach the free end of the grounding pigtail to the green grounding screw on the strap of the switch.
 Loop the wire around the shaft of the screw, then tighten it down firmly.